 Testicle pain can be due to many causes.
 The testicles are round sacs and are extremely sensitive, and even a minor injury can cause bouts of pain or discomfort.
 In some instances, the problem arises from the groin region.
 In other cases, it could be an aftermath of pain that arises elsewhere.
-One of the common causes can be due to varicocele.
+One of the common causes of testicular pain is varicocele.
 This something that is similar to the varicose veins that occur in the leg.
 Once the veins get enlarged within the skin bags, it can push the testicles outwards- thus resulting in pain.
-They can also affect the sperm production and the shrinkage of testicles.
+They can also affect sperm production and the shrinkage of testicles.

-Severe testicular pain or sudden discomfort in the abdomen region are indications of a testicular disease and seek medical attention immediately in such cases.
+Severe testicular pain or sudden discomfort in the abdomen region are indications of testicular disease and seek medical attention immediately in such cases.
 Varicocele is usually associated with sharp bouts of pain that comes and goes away.
-Also, it is more prone in the left side testicles.
+Also, it is more prone to the left side testicles.
 A twisted testicle is also an indication that the blood does not flow freely and can result in loss of blood supply.
 These conditions require immediate medical attention.

-In some cases, you might be requiring surgery to treat the veins and get them back to normalcy.
+In some cases, you might be requiring surgery to treat the veins and get them back to normal to treat testicular pain.
 Do indulge only in safe sexual practices to minimize chances of STD’s and other sexually transmitted infections.
 Even these can affect the pain in your testicles.
 You can also try over-the-counter medications in case of minor to medium pain.
 Testicular pain usually decreases on its own in many cases.
-In case the pain does not subsidize even after a week, check with your doctor and seek medical attention.
+In case when pain in testicles does not subsidize even after a week, check with your doctor and seek medical attention.